Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Families were invited to participate in three in-lab study visits over their infant’s first two years of life.
-At the first in-lab study visit (hereafter visit 1), occurring when infants were between approximately 2 months and 6 months of age, the following data were collected: the infants' age (in months), sex, infant electroencephalography (EEG), and infant stool samples.
+At the first in-lab study visit (hereafter visit-1), occurring when infants were between approximately 2 months and 6 months of age, the following data were collected: the infants' age (in months), sex, infant electroencephalography (EEG), and infant stool samples.

-At the second study visit (hereafter visit 2), occurring when infants were between approximately 6 months and 12 months of age (age in months: M=8.60, SD=1.48, range=5.41-12.00) and at the third study visit (hereafter visit 3), occurring when infants were between approximately 12 months and 17 months of age (age in months: M=14.10, SD=1.04, range=12.10-17.00), infant EEG and stool samples were collected again.
+At the second study visit (hereafter visit-2), occurring when infants were between approximately 6 months and 12 months of age (age in months: M=8.60, SD=1.48, range=5.41-12.00) and at the third study visit (hereafter visit-3), occurring when infants were between approximately 12 months and 17 months of age (age in months: M=14.10, SD=1.04, range=12.10-17.00), infant EEG and stool samples were collected again.